GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

 -----

-**Ephemeral Nature**: Frozen spectres do not have a phsyical form.
+**Ephemeral Nature**: Nrals do not have a phsyical form.
 As such they
  • Do not need to eat, sleep, or breathe.
  • Have disadvantage on [Body] checks.
  • Are immune to diseases, poisons and venom including toxic damage.